geoserver/geoserver/doc/en/user/source/webadmin/data/layers.rst

    *Adding a metadata link n FGDC format*

-**Native SRS**—Refers to the projection the layer is stored in.
+**Native SRS** — Refers to the projection the layer is stored in.
 Clicking the projection link displays a description of the SRS.

-**Declared SRS**—Refers to what GeoServer gives to clients
+**Declared SRS** — Refers to what GeoServer gives to clients

-**SRS Handling:**—Determines how GeoServer should handle projection when the two SRS differ
+**SRS Handling:** — Determines how GeoServer should handle projection when the two SRS differ

 Bounding Boxes
 ````````````````